Ronkahn21/grove/docs/design/topology.md

 - **Immutability**: All topology configuration must be immutable after resource creation
 - **Admin Configuration**: Admin should configure default topology for the grove operator
-- **Automatic Population**: Mutation webhook should autopopulate admin defaults if not provided
 - **Constraint Validation**: Validate domain hierarchy rules using index-based comparison
 - **Topology Deletion Prevention**: Prevent deletion of TopologyDomain CRD when any Grove resource references it using finalizers